 It’s shoe mount fits snuggly into all the bodies mentioned as well as in my Thumbs Up Grip, much tighter than my VC II meter actually, which, on my I/III requires a bit of cardboard to sure it in.
 The finder stays mounted just fine with use and when bopping around in my camera bag on the go.
 Yet I can remove it from the cameras without struggle.
 Awesome.
 Nothing better than an accessory to which one needn’t pay special attention.

 Optically, the finder is just gorgeous.
 Peering through it almost makes life look nicer than it really is!

-The framelines are etched in and their brightness is dependant on the ambient light.
+The framelines are etched in and their brightness is dependent on the ambient light.
 They can white out in very bright conditions and blackout in very dark ones.
 I think there is a just a physical limit to any type of etched frameline though and so far, shooting more in “normal” to bright situations, I haven’t been bothered as it is not often that the whole frameline disappears, only parts of it.

 There are two sets framelines in the finder, an inner set which defines only the corners and an outer set which is nearly a full rectangle.
 I use the inner framelines to compose.
 I believe that the outer frames are there to both provide a little visual “breathing room” as well as to make one aware that hey, on film, you’ll get a slightly wider frame than what you see here.
 No complaints with this.

 So if you’re considering a viewfinder for that special 90mm lens, I highly recommend the Voigtlander brightline.
 And really, don’t bother with those multi-focal length finders!
 You know the optics are inferior and the units are big and cumbersome.
 The brightline finders are high quality, dedicated compositional aids.
 And you’ll appreciate it once you use it!